GKKalsi/GenderEquality/indicator-eda.md

 |Minimum|0.72|To   Year (Latest)|2017|
 |Std|6.21|Indicator Code|`FIN21.T.D.2017.2`|
 |Kurtois|0.80|Type|Numeric|
+#### 1.1 Interpretation
+On average, about 9.6% of men aged 15 and above borrow money to start or expand a farm or business, which is higher than the average for women.
+The typical (median) borrowing rate for men is about 8%.
+The range of borrowing is quite wide, from as low as 0.72% to as high as 27.82%.
+The data is somewhat peakier than a normal distribution, suggesting more extreme values in borrowing rates among men.
+However, like the data for women, around 98% of information is missing.
+This data, also from 2014 to 2017, is reported by about 62.5% of countries.

+#### 1.2 Recommendations
+- **Enhance Male Access to Credit**: Despite higher borrowing rates among men, there's still room to improve access to credit for business or farm expansion.
+- **Data Improvement**: Address the significant gap in data reporting to better understand and support male entrepreneurs' financial needs.
+- **Tailored Financial Services**: Develop financial products and services that cater to the specific needs of male entrepreneurs.

 ### Borrowed to start, operate, or expand a farm or business (% age 15+)
 | Attribute | Value | Attribute | Value |
 | :--- | ---: | :--- | ---: |